Michael Hayes reveals and explains the science behind Superflex arms.

 If you own a coil sprung Patrol or Landcruiser, you probably understand the versatility of the radius arm suspension platform and just how well they can handle most offroad conditions, they are one of the most popular OE link suspensions systems used in large solid axle 4wd's.

 This suspension uses two lower arms that attach from the frame down to the axle.
-This arm at the axle attaches itself both above and below the axle's center line or in the case of a patrol / cruiser front and back.
+This arm at the axle attaches itself both above and below the axle's centre line or in the case of a patrol / cruiser front and back.
 These attachment points keep the axle from twisting under the vehicle.
 In addition to these two links a panhard rod is also used.
 It attaches from the driver side frame down to the passenger side axle again using misalignment joints and or bushings.
-Its duty is to keep the axle centered under the vehicle from lateral forces.
+Its duty is to keep the axle centred under the vehicle from lateral forces.

 - Traits: Due to the use of a panhard bar a lower roll center is typical of this type of suspension when used in the front.
 Oversteer is also a common trait among lifted vehicles.
 The Instant Centre is located by the placing of the lower links at the frame; therefore radius arm suspensions typically have very high AS (Anti-Squat) numbers and are non-adjustable.

 - Advantage: Provides a very good pinion angle throughout its range of travel.
 Relatively easy to design/build and doesn't have the complexity of the other systems.